smartstream-tv/pulumi-aws-toolbox/README.md

 * [SesProxyMailer](src/ses/SesProxyMailer.ts): Creates a AWS Lambda to send email using SES using IPv6 and/or from another account.

 ### Website
+Components:
+* [CloudfrontLogBucket](src/website/CloudfrontLogBucket.ts): Creates a S3 bucket to store CloudFront standard logs.
+* [SingleAssetBucket](src/website/SingleAssetBucket.ts): Creates a S3 bucket where single file assets can be stored for delivery by a CloudFront distribution.
+* [StaticWebsite](src/website/StaticWebsite.ts): Opinionated component for hosting a website.
+See below for a detailed description.
+* [ViewerRequestFunction/ViewerResponseFunction](src/website/cloudfront-function.ts): Creates a CloudFront function that processes the request/response through a chain of handlers.

 #### Static website
 The [StaticWebsite](src/website/StaticWebsite.ts) component creates a CloudFront distribution and a number of supporting resources to create a mostly static website.
 It's an opinionated component that tries to solve the common cases of website hosting - but it may not be suitable for all cases.